Q: I can’t see my Link device in the console. Where can I find it?

 Q: When I try to access the device GUI, why can’t I get to the login screen?

-Instructions for accessing the GUI and configuring network settings can be found in the Quick Start Guide.
+Instructions for accessing the GUI and configuring network settings can be found in the in the Link HD Quick Start and Link UHD Quick Start guides.
 Make sure that you are using https (and not http) in the URL address in your browser.

 Q: What do I do if I forgot the credentials to the device GUI?